IntelliJ IDEA Integration

-Access all your scripts - Securely manipulate any configured script, including those saved in your script roots
+Access all your scripts - Securely manipulate any configured script, including those saved in your script roots.

 Working with IntelliJ makes development easier.
-We still recommend that you do development in a testing environment before pushing your changes to production.
+We recommend that you do development in a testing environment before pushing your changes to production.
 Using the IntelliJ IDEA integration makes getting feedback from your scripts in a safe testing environment easier and faster.

-First, you will need to install IntelliJ IDEA.
+Install IntelliJ IDEA.
 You can download either the free Community edition or the paid Ultimate edition from the Jetbrains site.

-Install this plugin and restart IntelliJ.
+Click Install to install the Adaptavist ScriptRunner Power Editor plugin and restart IntelliJ.

 You are now ready to connect to IntelliJ!

 From anywhere in ScriptRunner where you write scripts (for instance, the Script Console), you now have an IntelliJ IDEA icon at the bottom-right corner of the console.
-With IntelliJ running, simply click this icon.

-|While this is happening, you can also navigate to my.atlassian.com to gain a copy of the source code for your Atlassian product.
+|While this is happening, you can also navigate to my atlassian to gain a copy of the source code for your Atlassian product.
 This is available to anyone with a paid, non-starter license of Atlassian products.
-When you have downloaded the appropriate source zip, simply extract it on your computer and link this to your IntelliJ project; see the guide on our Setting up a Development Environment page for more detail.
+When you have downloaded the appropriate source zip, simply extract it on your computer and link this to your IntelliJ project; see the guide on our Setting up a Development Environment documentation for more details.
 You should only have to do this one time.|

-First off, ScriptRunner has automatically created a project for you to work in, as well as a groovy script file which will automatically link to your running console.
+First off, ScriptRunner has created a project for you to work in, as well as a groovy script file which automatically links to your running console.

-Things to watch out for
+Things to Watch out for

 If you can find classes but IntelliJ is not giving you code completion recommendations, it is likely that there is no JDK for the project set.
-When you open the project the first time you should be prompted to set a JDK, but you can set this at any time by going to File > Project Structure and set a JDK version.
+When you open the project the first time you should be prompted to set a JDK, but you can set this at any time by going to File→Project Structure and set a JDK version.